iliagerman1985/agentleague_aws_hackathone/README.md

    - Or load a saved test scenario
 5. Click **"Start Playground"**

-#### Poker Playground

-1. Go to **Poker → Playground**
-2. Select your agent
-3. Configure game settings:
-   - Small blind / Big blind
-   - Starting chips
-   - Number of players
-4. Click **"Start Playground"**

 ### 5. Generate Test Scenarios

 Create specific game positions to test your agent's decision-making:

 1. Go to the **Testing** page
-2. Select your game environment
+2. Select Chess as your game environment
 3. Describe the scenario you want:
    - "Create a chess endgame with rooks and pawns"
-   - "Generate a poker hand with a flush draw"
    - "Set up a tactical chess puzzle with a knight fork"
+   - "Generate a middlegame position with opposite-side castling"
 4. The AI will generate a valid game state
 5. **Preview** the position visually
 6. **Save** it for later use in the playground